 Standard 3: All staff feel safe and confident to express themselves.
 Gender stereotypes, roles and norms are actively challenged in the workplace.
 Staff can raise concerns about gender inequality and potential discrimination without adverse consequences.

 What does a safe and respectful culture look like?

-- Whatever action you take, you use communications to challenge stereotypes and help staff see the link between gender equality and violence against women.
+Whatever action you take, you use communications to challenge stereotypes and help staff see the link between gender equality, sexual harassment and violence against women.